In a Nutshell:

 Unfortunately, although you can order spare parts to maintain your scooter, Great Circle US doesn’t offer any accessories for the scooter other than the tote and storage bags that come with the machine when you purchase it.

 The lack of options isn’t the end of the world, though.
-The aftermarket is brimming with every sort of accessory imaginable, so even though you can’t buy goodies from the company itself, you’ll be able to customize your scooter to your heart’s content.
+The aftermarket is brimming with every accessory imaginable, so even though you can’t buy goodies from the company itself, you’ll be able to customize your scooter to your heart’s content.

 The SuperHandy Passport is Incredibly Portable and Easy to Use